WeZZard/Log/README.md

 }
 ```

-Adding object info (this is useful for instance functions).
+Adding object info (this is useful for debugging instance functions).

 ```swift
 import Log